Welcome to this independent, fad-free and no-nonsense website.

 *Synthetic, in this case, doesn't mean artificial or plastic, it means 'blend together'; beginning readers are taught to read words by saying a phoneme for each grapheme and then blending (synthesising) the phonemes all-through-the-written-word to arrive at a pronunciation for the whole word.

-Independent specialist reading tutor
+Newly retired specialist reading tutor

-Uses the 'remarkable' (Dyslexia-SpLD Trust) Sound Reading System
+Used the 'remarkable' (Dyslexia-SpLD Trust) Sound Reading System

 Reading Reform Foundation member www.rrf.org.uk